 - scarring by medical instruments

 Most of these problems are easily preventable if the doctor exercises caution and follows the standards of care expected of him.

 Recovering damages for birth injuries resulting from C-section complications

 In order to file a lawsuit against the responsible doctor to recover compensation for the damage that you or your child has suffered, you will have to prove that the doctor acted negligently, or in a manner that does not meet the standard of care.

 Experienced Birth Injury Lawyers

-If your child experienced a birth injury resulting from mishandling of a breech position, contact Willens Injury Law Offices.
+If your child experienced a birth injury resulting from mishandling of a breech position, contact Willens & Baez.
 We have helped many families of injured children get the compensation they need for a secure future.
 We strive to give the utmost personal attention to each child and family we represent.